crossminer/maracas/docs/detections.md

 The constructor or its parent class is less accessible.
 Client entities cannot create objects with this method.
 The following table provides the less access permitted situations in Java (cf. *JLS 13.4.7*).
-We report which of them might break client code, and which exceptions must be considered regarding constructors use.
+We report which of them might break client code, and which exceptions must be considered regarding constructors' use.

 | Source | Target | Detection |
 |--------|--------|-----------|